frabert/ClangQL/README.md

 ## What works, what doesn't?

-I haven't implemented a virtual table for the symbol references, because the current clangd protocol does not return the referred symbol's id in its response.

-Also, there is currently no way to i.e. obtain all possible relations between two symbols, so the relation tables are really only useful in joins.
+There is currently no way to i.e. obtain all possible relations between two symbols, so the relation tables are really only useful in joins.
 It's not a huge deal, as they are meant to be used that way anyways, but you still need to be careful when writing queries.

 Not all queries are equally fast: querying on symbol id, name or scope is fast, everything else needs to happen client side and is potentially slow.